forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex-replay-debugger/README.md

 If you’re not using a scratch org, download a debug log from your org before you start debugging.
 Open that log in VS Code and then start a debugging session.

 1. In VS Code, open the debug log that you want to analyze.
+The log must be generated with a log level of `FINER` or `FINEST` for `VISUALFORCE` and a log level of `FINEST` for `APEX_CODE`.
 1. Run **SFDX: Launch Apex Replay Debugger with Current File**.

 TIP: If your log file is part of your Salesforce DX project, you don’t need to open the log file and then run a separate command.
 Instead, you can find a log file in the Explorer view, right-click it, and select **Launch Apex Replay Debugger with Current File**.